allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 online vs offline.
 Beside the most obvious difference: latency, what else differentiates those solutions?

-In online it is always more difficult to join data.
+It is always more difficult to join data online.
 We would need to maintain a database with the whole state and we would be prone to all kinds of bugs related with concurrency.
 In case of any detected problem, we would have to recover using historical data.